-1. Apply general safety and safety requirements for working on and around electrical motors.

-b.
-Troubleshoot solid state motor controls.

-- Identify electronic and industrial symbols used to represent logic gates in solid state schematics. - ii.
+- 1. Apply general safety and safety requirements for working on and around electrical motors. - a.
+Apply principles of safety in the use of electrical motors. - i.
+Describe safety procedures to utilize during connecting and operating electric motors. - b.
+Troubleshoot solid state motor controls. - i.
+Identify electronic and industrial symbols used to represent logic gates in solid state schematics. - ii.
 Describe the operation of the different types of industrial and electronic logic gates. - iii.
 Draw a solid state logic circuit to replace a manual control station. - iv.
 Troubleshoot and repair/replace solid state devices to include memory devices, flip/flops, adjustable time delays, starting and stopping sequences, and looping. - c.
 Operate AC and DC variable speed drives. - i.
 Discuss the operation of a DC variable speed drive. - ii.
 Discuss the operation of an AC variable speed drive. - iii.
 Connect and operate a DC and AC variable speed drive.